Glass Fermenter with Tap 8L

 The brewing process is fairly simple.
 But having the right equipment can mean the difference between a tasty or poisonous brew.
 The most important piece of equipment by far is your brewing container as you need one that will enable your SCOBY to do it’s thing without interacting with bacteria and yeast cultures in a negative way.

 During the brewing process, the yeast and bacteria in your SCOBY transforms the sweet tea into the fizzy, delicious probiotic drink.
-For this process to work successfully, you need a breathable fermentation cloth that allows gases and pressure to escape without causing the brew to lose carbonation.
+For this process to work successfully, you need a breathable fermentation cloth that allows your brews to breathe.

 Our breathable fermentation cloth that comes with our glass fermenter is the ideal choice for DIY brewers who want to produce the best quality kombucha and jun brews and keep them protected during and after fermentation.